MHNewland/AnimeList/README.md

 ```

 ## Database creation
+Althought it would have been easier to scrape the data directly into a pandas dataframe, I decided to use SQLAlchemy's ORM features so that I could learn more about it.

 In SQLAlchemyORM.py the create_database() function reads through each of the json files and added each value for each title into a database.

 Anichart was easy to add as it only had 3 columns and each had a single value.